Spanish numbers are adjectives when accompanying nouns, but they are also nouns when on their own. This lesson explains numbers from 1000 to 1000000.

 Not "diecinueve setenta y dos" (nineteen seventy-two)

 Not "veinte diez" (twenty ten)

-See also Expressing large numbers: hundreds, thousands, millions and billions.
+See also Expressing large numbers in Spanish: hundreds, thousands, millions and billions.

 Want to make sure your Spanish sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »